astroveny/aws-bootcamp-cruddur-2023/journal/week1.md

 [Back to top](#Week-1)

 - Created docker-compose.yml file at the root
+- This compose file will build images using the dockerfile inside backend-flask and frontend-react-js
-- Run the below compose command to build all coontainers in the copose file
+- Run the below compose command to build all coontainers in the compose file
  - `docker compose -f "docker-compose.yml" up -d --build` **NOTE:** output has been reduced!

 ```bash